Music composition student Ian Guthrie won first place in the Oregon Music Teacher Association's Young Artist Piano Competition in November 2013.

 BM in Theory/Composition, University of Texas-Austin

-John's compositions have been heard at the International Festival of Experimental Music (Bourges, France), Ernst Bloch Music Festival (Newport, OR), New Music and Art Festival (Bowling Green, Ohio), June-in-Buffalo New Music Festival (New York) and Composers, Inc. recital series (San Francisco).
-His choral works have been performed by Choral Arts Ensemble (Portland) and Opus 7 Vocal Ensemble (Seattle).
-His piano work Sojourn has been performed by Alan Chow (Northwestern University) and Cindy Cox (UC-Berkeley).
+John's compositions have been heard at the International Festival of Experimental Music (Bourges, France), Cascadia Composers, Ernst Bloch Music Festival (Newport, OR), New Music and Art Festival (Bowling Green, Ohio), June-in-Buffalo New Music Festival (New York) and Composers, Inc. recital series (San Francisco).
+His choral works have been performed by Portland Vocal Consort, Choral Arts Ensemble of Portland, and Opus 7 Vocal Ensemble (Seattle).
+His chamber works have been performed by Free Marz String Trio, fEARnoMUSIC, and University of Texas New Music Ensemble, and his piano work Sojourn has been performed by Alan Chow (Northwestern University) and Cindy Cox (UC-Berkeley).
 His solo violin piece Intarsia has been performed by János Négyesy (San Diego), Nathan Rubin (San Francisco) and Karen Bentley (Palo Alto).

 Former composer and audio group manager of Atari Games, John's videogame credits include the music scores for Gauntlet Legends, Maximum Force, and Pit-fighter, and sound-design for Wayne Gretzky's 3-D Hockey.

-John recently served as board member of the National Association of Schools of Music and Chair of Region 2 (2007-2009).
-He's also been a violinist with the Columbia Gorge Chamber Players.
+John has served as board member of the National Association of Schools of Music and Chair of Region 2 (2007-2009), Cascadia Composers (2012-2013), and Portland Summer Ensembles (2010- ).
+He's also been violinist with the Columbia Gorge Chamber Players.
 As a guest composer at the Institute of Psycho-acoustics and Electronic Music (I.P.E.M) in Ghent, Belgium, he created works to be broadcast over Belgian National Radio.

 Donald Erb, John Eaton and Donald Grantham for composition